Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 The six golden rules of dashboard design are:

-What about being able to combine media monitoring data captured by BuzzSumo and blending it with, say, brand search volume data might show how improved media visibility is resulting in higher brand awareness which in turn is generating higher sales, revenue and profitability?
+In doing so, you could show how improved media visibility is resulting in higher brand awareness which, in turn, is generating higher sales, revenue, and profitability?

-Or showing how increased social sharing and social media impressions are also impacting brand awareness?
+Or why not show how increased social sharing and social media impressions are also impacting brand awareness?

-There are almost certainly many other PR reporting use cases to which these tools and techniques can be applied.
+There are many other PR reporting use cases to which these tools and techniques can be applied.

-In summary, PR reporting in 2022 should move from a resource and time-consuming evil to a value-added business driver that allows PR professionals to spend more time gaining valuable insights into impact and delivering more effective PR work.
+PR reporting in 2023 should move from a resource and time-consuming evil, to a value-added business driver that allows PR professionals to spend more time gaining valuable insights into impact and delivering more effective PR work.

-Hopefully this guide (in conjunction with BuzzSumo, Google Data Studio and other tools) will help you to kick start your newly optimised approach to PR reporting.
+Hopefully this guide (in conjunction with BuzzSumo, Google Looker, and all other tools mentioned) will help you to kickstart your newly optimized approach to PR reporting.